garysoed/hive/README.md

         output: O_TYPE
     ```

-    The JS file will be executed with a global object called `_hive`.
+    The JS file will be executed with a global object called `$hive`.
 This contains the inputs,
     keyed by the input keys.
 The JS file is expected to return the output with the correct type.

 -   `load`: Takes a file, or group of files and declares their type.